O.K. Corral (building): Location

 According to testimony after the shootout, the outlaw Cowboys who fought the Earps and Doc Holliday went from Dexter's Livery Stable, where they had left their horses, to Spangenberg's gun shop on Fourth Street.
 Wyatt Earp saw them inside and later said he thought they were filling their cartridge belts with bullets.
 The Cowboys then walked over to the O.K.
 Corral where witnesses overheard them threatening to kill the Earps.
 Citizens reported the threats and the armed Cowboys' movements to Tombstone City Marshal Virgil Earp.

-On April 19, 1881, the city had passed ordinance#9 requiring anyone carrying a bowie knife, dirk, pistol or rifle to deposit their weapons at a livery or saloon soon after entering town.
-The ordinance was the legal basis for City Marshall Virgil Earp's decision to confront the Cowboys that resulted in the shoot out.
+On April 19, 1881, the city had passed ordinance #9 requiring anyone carrying a bowie knife, dirk, pistol, or rifle to deposit their weapons at a livery or saloon soon after entering town.
+The ordinance was the legal basis for City Marshal Virgil Earp's decision to confront the Cowboys that resulted in the shoot out.

 The Earps and Doc Holliday walked west on Fremont Street, looking for the Cowboys.
 After passing the rear entrance to the O.K.
 Corral, they found the Cowboys gathered in a narrow 15–20 ft wide lot adjacent to C. S. Fly's 12-room boarding house and photography studio at 312 Fremont Street.
 The gunfight took place within the narrow lot and on Fremont Street.

 The O.K.
 Corral at 326 Allen Street is within the Tombstone Historic District.

 Current status

 Investors from Detroit, Michigan, led by attorney Harold O. Love, purchased the O.K.
 Corral, along with The Tombstone Epitaph newspaper, the Crystal Palace Saloon, and Schieffelin Hall in 1964.
 As of 2018, the Love family continues to operate the O.K.
-Corral as an historic site.
+Corral as a historic site.
 The museum property extends from the Allen Street frontage northward to Fremont Street, including the land where the historic gunfight began.
 The narrow lot where much of the gunfight took place is now maintained as part of the O.K.
 Corral Historic Complex.
 Life-sized figures of the gunfighters are positioned using a map drawn by Wyatt Earp.
 As the gunfight proceeded, some of the participants fled onto Fremont Street (Arizona State Route 80).
 Re-enactments take place four times daily.

 In 2004, the town's focus on tourism led the National Park Service (NPS) to threaten to remove its designation as a National Historic Landmark District, a status it earned in 1961 as "one of the best preserved specimens of the rugged frontier town of the 1870s and '80s."
 The community has since worked closely with the NPS to develop and implement a new more appropriate stewardship program.